Decorative paint for walls: types and most common techniques

 What is decorative painting?

-Where to apply decorative painting
+Where to apply the decorative paint

-Advantages of decorative wall painting
+Advantages of decorative painting for walls

-Wide variety of effects and colours
+Wide variety of effects and colors

 Quick and easy to apply

-Protect the new coating
+They protect the new coating

-Possibility of waterproof and anti-slip finishes
+Possibility of waterproof and non-slip finishes

 They are very durable